Sheriff says Russell Dermond decapitated; whereabouts of his head unknown

 Russell Dermond has paid taxes on a 23-foot boat, which Sills said the couple recently sold, and Dermond reportedly owned fast-food restaurants.
 Tax records connect him to a Wendy’s and a Chick-fil-A.

-The Rev. David Key of Lake Oconee Community Church said he has known the couple for about eight years and counts them among his church's 350 attendees.
-He's "baffled" as to why anyone would commit such crimes against them, he said, as they were grounded, "beloved in the community" and "sweet as can be."
+The Rev. David Key of Lake Oconee Community Church last week said he has known the couple for about eight years and counts them among his church’s 350 attendees.
+He said he’s “baffled” as to why anyone would commit such crimes against them.

 They were active in the church and family-oriented, he said.
 The Dermonds, who have been married 68 years, had three adult children, he said, as well as grandchildren, though he wasn’t certain how many.